mirraisul/Modelling_of_CO2_Emission_by_Fuel_Consumption_of_Vehicles-_A_Case_Study_from_Canada-/README.md

 Dataset
 Accessed from https://www.kaggle.com/debajyotipodder/co2-emission-by-vehicles.
-This data are also Available at Canada Government official open data website.
+This data are also available at Canada Government official open data website.
 Details of how CO2 emissions by a vehicle can vary with the different features.
 Data contains data over a period of 7 years.

 Objectives
- -Model to predict CO2 emission of vehicles by fuel consumption -Inference between CO2 emission and the corresponding predictors -Checking the validity of the model by cross validation -Post hoc interpretation
+ (1)Model to predict CO2 emission of vehicles by fuel consumption.
+ (2)Inference between CO2 emission and the corresponding predictors.
+ (3)Checking the validity of the model by cross validation.
+ (4)Post hoc interpretation.

 Data Analysis Methods
-Methods: Linear model, Classification and regression tree (CART), Random forest, Gradient boosting model
+Methods: Linear model, Classification and regression tree (CART), Random forest, Gradient boosting model.

 Response: CO2 emission